ishaankolluri/Watchdog/README.md

 `Django 1.10`

 See the `requirements.txt` file for what is installed in the virtualenv.
+Use the script `./update.sh` to download the dependencies after you activate the virtual environment(see Setup).

 ## Setup
 Clone the repository.
 Then, `cd` into the parent directory.
 To enter the virtual environment, run `source ase/bin/activate`